The Church is suffering her worst crisis since the Protestant Reformation

 The “Consistent Ethic of Life” promoted by Catholic bishops has caused great harm in the struggle against abortion.
 Catholic are constantly exposed to the mantra, “All

 innocent human life must be protected from the cradle to the grave.”
 This statement is intended to arouse emotion and close discussion but it has never been the teaching of the Catholic Church.
-It deceptively leaves out the one word that the Catholic Faith has always used in statements about the protection of life, “innocent”.
-Faithful Catholics recognized that contraception was the precursor to abortion but the bishops ignored that sin and falsely promoted the support of death penalty as sinful and tied it to abortion as a life issue.
+It deceptively leaves out the one word that the catechism has always used in statements about the protection of life, “innocent”.
+Faithful Catholics recognized that contraception was the precursor to abortion but the bishops all but ignored that sin and falsely proclaimed that support of death penalty is now immoral and tied it to abortion as a life issue.

 Including capital punishment with the evils of abortion, and euthanasia has opened a loophole for duplicitous Catholics, especially politicians, allowing them to be inconsistent and unprincipled about valid pro-life issues.
 This leads many of the faithful to conclude that those issues also can be made situationally acceptable.
 Grave harm has always come to the Church when contemporary opinions displace traditional teaching.